danmofo/dkp-manager/README.md

 - NodeJS and NPM
 - Maven

-1. When first checking out/working on the project, run `./run-dev`.
+1. When first checking out/working on the project
+	- Generate the SSL certificates by running `./generate-letsencrypt-certs.sh`, this should produce a bunch of `.pem` files in the conf/certs/moff.rocks folder.
+	- Run `./run-dev`.
 This will start the database, rebuild the Docker images and watch frontend assets for changes.
 You should do this any time you start working on the project.
 2. After editing Java:
 	- If a dependency has changed, run `./rebuild`
 	- If only Java has changed, run `./rebuild --fast`, this will be significantly quicker than `./rebuild`.